ankur-gupta/ankur-gupta.github.io/_posts/2019-06-24-a-guide-to-keras-functional-api.md

 specification, there are lots of similarities between `tf.keras` and `keras`.
 But, `tf.keras` contains Tensorflow-specific enhancements and may not be exactly the same as `keras`.

-#### What this article covers?
+#### What does this article cover?
-In this article, we use the reference implementation, [`keras 2.2.4`](https://github.com/keras-team/keras/tree/2.2.4) with TensorFlow backed, to describe the Keras API specification, specifically, the Functional API.
+In this article, we use the reference implementation, [`keras 2.2.4`](https://github.com/keras-team/keras/tree/2.2.4) with TensorFlow backend, to describe the Keras API specification, specifically, the Functional API.
 Most of this article should also apply to `tf.keras`.
 This article aims to provide a deeper understanding of Keras's inner workings.
-The article is intended towards audiences who have previously used or attempted to use a Keras implementation.
+The article is intended for audiences who have previously used or attempted to use a Keras implementation.
 This article is _not_ an introductory, step-by-step tutorial on how to use a specific Keras implementation.